nufaylr/TheOpenVoiceFactory/guides.md

 In this video we introduce an entirely new page from a template and populate it with images and utterances.
 We finish by showing you how to create links to it.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/OT6BeiLax9o" frameborder="0" allowfullscreen></iframe>

+## Introduction to special commands

+In this video we show how we can use special commands to change alter the message window, and build up macros.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Yb5t1pJP7n0" frameborder="0" allowfullscreen></iframe>